 This cookie dough is insanely good on it’s own, but if you’re feeling fancy here are some additional ways to serve it up:

-- For a cookie dough sundae with the chocolate drizzle: simply use an ice cream scoop to scoop the dough into a small bowl.
-Melt 1-2 Tablespoons of additional chocolate chips with 1/2 teaspoon coconut oil in the microwave for 15-20 seconds and drizzle over the cookie dough.
+Sundae – For a cookie dough sundae with a chocolate drizzle simply use an ice cream scoop to scoop the dough into a small bowl.
+Melt 1-2 Tablespoons of additional chocolate chips with 1/2 teaspoon coconut oil in the microwave for 15-20 seconds.
+Drizzle chocolate over the cookie dough.
 Enjoy.

-- For cookie dough balls: roll the dough (using a heaping Tablespoon) into balls.
+Balls – Roll the dough (using a heaping Tablespoon) into balls.
 These can also be dipped in chocolate for chocolate covered cookie dough bites.

-- For cookie dough dip: add almond milk (about 1/4 or so) for a thinner texture that’s perfect for dipping.
+Dip – Add almond milk (about 1/4 or so) for a thinner texture that’s perfect for dipping.
 Serve with apple slices or graham crackers.

-- Store any leftover dough in the fridge for up to 3-4 days.
+Store any remaining cookie dough in an airtight container in the fridge.
+It should last for up to 3-4 days.